Decomposition spaces, incidence algebras and M\"obius inversion I: basic theory: Preliminaries on -groupoids and -categories

 \begin{blanko}{Defining $\infty$-categories and sub-$\infty$-categories.} While in ordinary category theory one can define a category by saying what the objects and the arrows are (and how they compose), this from-scratch approach is more difficult for $\infty$-categories, as one would have to specify the simplices in all dimensions and verify the filler condition (that is, describe the $\infty$-category as a quasi-category).
 In practice, $\infty$-categories are constructed from existing ones by general constructions that automatically guarantee that the result is again an $\infty$-category, although the construction typically uses universal properties in such a way that the resulting $\infty$-category is only defined up to equivalence.
 To specify a sub-$\infty$-category of an $\infty$-category $\CC$, it suffices to specify a subcategory of the homotopy category of $\CC$ (i.e.~the category whose hom sets are $\pi_0$ of the mapping spaces of $\CC$), and then pull back along the components functor.
 What this amounts to in practice is to specify the objects (closed under equivalences) and specifying for each pair of objects $x,y$ a full sub-$\infty$-groupoid of the mapping space $\Map_\CC(x,y)$, also closed under equivalences, and closed under composition. \end{blanko}

-\begin{blanko}{Monomorphisms.} A map of $\infty$-groupoids $f:X\to Y$ is a {\em monomorphism} when its fibres are $(-1)$-groupoids, that is, are either empty or contractible.
-In some respects, this notion behaves like for sets: for example, if $f$ is a monomorphism, then there is a complement $Z:=Y\shortsetminus X$ such that $Y \simeq X + Z$.
-Hence a monomorphism is essentially an equivalence from $X$ onto some connected components of $Y$.
-On the other hand, a crucial difference between sets and $\infty$-groupoids is that diagonal maps of $\infty$-groupoids are not in general monomorphisms.
-In fact $X \to X \times X$ is a monomorphism if and only if $X$ is discrete (i.e.~equivalent to a set). \end{blanko}

-\begin{blanko}{Diagram categories and presheaves.} Every $1$-category is also a quasi-category via its nerve.
-In particular we have the $\infty$-category $\simplexcategory$ of non-empty finite ordinals, and for each $n\geq 0$ the $\infty$-category $\Delta[n]$ which is the nerve of the linearly ordered set $\{0 \leq 1 \leq \cdots \leq n\}$.
-As an important example of a functor $\infty$-category, for a given $\infty$-category $I$, we have the $\infty$-category of presheaves $\Fun(I\op,\Grpd)$, and there is a Yoneda lemma that works as in the case of ordinary categories~\cite[Lemmas 5.1.5.2, 5.5.2.1]{Lurie:HTT}.
-In particular we have the $\infty$-category $\Fun(\simplexcategory\op,\Grpd)$ of simplicial $\infty$-groupoids, which will be one of our main objects of study.
-Here simplicial $\infty$-groupoid is meant in the following sense.

-Since arrows in an $\infty$-category do not compose on the nose (one can talk about `a' composite, not `the' composite), the $1$-categorical notion of commutative diagram in the naive sense is not appropriate here.
+\begin{blanko}{Diagrams.} Since arrows in an $\infty$-category do not compose on the nose (one can talk about `a' composite, not `the' composite), the $1$-categorical notion of commutative diagram in the naive sense is not appropriate here.
 Commutative triangle in an $\infty$-category $\CC$ means instead `object in the functor $\infty$-category $\Fun(\Delta[2],\CC)$': the $2$-dimensional face of $\Delta[2]$ is mapped to a $2$-cell in $\CC$ mediating between the composite of the $01$ and $12$ edges and the long edge $02$.
 Similarly, `commutative square' means object in the functor $\infty$-category $\Fun(\Delta[1]\times \Delta[1], \CC)$.
-In general, `commutative diagram of shape $I$' means object in $\Fun(I,\CC)$, so when we say for example `simplicial $\infty$-groupoid' it is not implied that the usual simplicial identities hold on the nose. \end{blanko}
+In general, `commutative diagram of shape $I$' means object in $\Fun(I,\CC)$. \end{blanko}

 \begin{blanko}{Adjoints, limits and colimits.} There are notions of adjoint functors, limits and colimits, which behave essentially in the same way as these notions in ordinary category theory, and are characterised by universal properties up to equivalence --- although to set up the theory and prove the theorems, much more technical proofs are required.
 Most importantly, the limit over an empty diagram defines \emph{terminal object}, which may or may not exist.
 It does exist in $\Grpd$ where it is the singleton set, or any contractible $\infty$-groupoid, in any case denoted $\terminal$. \end{blanko}